No Tags Found!

 From United Kingdom, Barrow

-I am not sure but hopefully company must have followed the things as per the contract or agreement.
-Please have careful read of the contract and if there is any doubt regarding FNF then consult with a CA.
+I am not sure, but hopefully, the company must have followed the things as per the contract or agreement.
+Please have a careful read of the contract, and if there is any doubt regarding FNF, then consult with a CA.

-Also, as per the exchange rate applied by the company for the payment, I would say that it's always unsure and the company choose to pay according to the exchange rate that was at the time of resigning and not the current rate.
-I think, you can not complain for this matter as it's like a gamble and after seeing the scenario company decided to pay as per their choice.
+Also, as per the exchange rate applied by the company for the payment, I would say that it's always uncertain, and the company chooses to pay according to the exchange rate that was at the time of resigning, not the current rate.
+I think you cannot complain about this matter as it's like a gamble, and after seeing the scenario, the company decided to pay as per their choice.

 From India, Lucknow